 A few weeks after my 40th birthday I began a quest to find the tools that would enable me to get into the best physical, emotional, mental and spiritual shape in my life.

-I knew that my Qigong practice ticked all the boxes, but I needed something extra.
+Now I knew that my Qigong practice ticked some of the boxes, but clearly I needed something extra.
 Something that would allow me to lose my ‘6 months pregnant’ belly fat look.

 Here’s the formula I discovered: